 Among the things that were never finished or were destroyed during the wars are the castle, and the arcades that should in principle surround the main square (only a small part remains).
 The original market hall is also no longer in existence.

 All this talk of what is missing might however give a misleading impression of Molieres, which in no way feels 'incomplete' and is a delightful small village to visit.
 It is small though and a complete visit and a drink in the cafe will only take a couple of hours.
 Start your visit with a stroll around the main square, the original heart of the bastide town.

 There is a nice church in Molieres, on the 'main street' outside the main square next to the town hall and war memorial.
 The Church of Saint-Jean is suitably impressive and dates from the 13th century.
 Built in a gothic style with a large square belltower the church gives the impression of being rather oversized given the size of the village!

 Also just outside the square along the Rue du Chateau are the ruins / remains of the 14th century Molieres Castle.
 A nice place for a picnic, it is little more than a large grassy area surrounded by a 5 metre high wall, and the ruins of a central tower.
 Be aware of the warnings (French only) that children (and adults) are not allowed to clamber on the castle walls because of the risk of falling rocks.

 Make sure to also amble out of the main square and along the back alleys that run parallel to the roads, there are lots of glimpses of beautiful Dordogne houses and gardens to enjoy.

-One place you might also like to visit in Molieres is the 'House of Walnuts' - an exhibition celebrating the important role that walnuts had (and still have) in the Dordogne region.
+One other place you might like to visit in Molieres is the 'House of Walnuts' - an exhibition celebrating the important role that walnuts had (and still have) in the Dordogne region.

 The French version of this page is at Molieres (Francais)